Requires: 25cm round, loose-bottom metal tart tin, rolling pin, whisk, baking beads (alternatively, use rice or dried beans)

-In a food processor (with the metal blade inserted): Process the flour, butter and salt until the texture resembles fine breadcrumbs.
-Add the castor sugar, eggs, lemon zest and baking powder.
+In a food processor (with the metal blade inserted): Process the butter, flour, castor sugar and salt until the texture resembles fine breadcrumbs.
+Add the eggs and baking powder.
+Add half of the lemon zest, reserving the remaining zest for the custard.
 Mix until the dough just starts to come together.

 Alternatively, by hand: Combine the flour, butter and salt in a bowl.
 Use your fingertips to rub the butter into the flour until the texture resembles fine breadcrumbs.
-Add the castor sugar, eggs, lemon zest and baking powder.
+Add the castor sugar, eggs and baking powder.
+Add half of the lemon zest, reserving the remaining zest for the custard.
 Mix by hand until the dough just starts to come together.

 Note: 00 is a powder-fine Italian type of flour.
 It is made from soft wheat varieties and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.

-Turn the pastry onto a clean, lightly floured work surface and lightly knead to bring together.
+Turn the pastry onto a clean, lightly floured work surface.
+Lightly knead to bring together.
 Gather the dough with your hands to form a ball.
-Wrap in plastic wrap (cling film) and refrigerate for 1 hour.
+Wrap in plastic wrap and refrigerate for 30 minutes.

-Meanwhile to make the Crema Pasticciera tart filling, use an electric mixer or hand beater to mix the egg yolks and sugar in a stainless-steel bowl for 5 minutes or until creamy and well combined.
+Meanwhile to make the Crema Pasticciera (Italian custard) for the tart filling, use an electric mixer or hand beater to mix the egg yolks and sugar in a stainless-steel bowl for 5 minutes or until creamy and well combined.
 Add the flour and a few tablespoons of the milk and beat until smooth.
-Heat the remaining milk, lemon zest and vanilla bean seeds (or vanilla bean paste) in a large, heavy-based saucepan over medium heat until just below boiling point, then remove from the heat.
-Gradually whisk the hot milk into the egg yolk mixture, then return to the same saucepan over medium heat.
-Whisk continuously until thick (it should be thick enough to coat the back of a spoon).
-Remove from the heat and set aside to cool completely.
+Heat the remaining milk, remining lemon zest and vanilla bean seeds (or vanilla bean paste) in a large, heavy-based saucepan over medium heat until just below boiling point, then remove from the heat.
+Gradually whisk the hot milk into the egg yolk mixture, then return to the same saucepan.
+Cook over medium heat, whisking continuously until thick (it should be thick enough to coat the back of a spoon).
+Remove the Crema Pasticciera from the heat and set aside to cool.